 Malaga on the Costa Del Sol is one of my favourite cities.
 It’s a melting pot of cultures.
 There has been a commercial centre here since the year 7BC, and over the centuries it’s been occupied by the Romans, the Moors, and the Christians.
 Evidence of all of these civilisations and cultures can be seen throughout the city.

-We usually drive to Malaga, though bus and train services are good.
-The Alcazaba car park is where we leave the car, it’s in a good location for all the things on this list.
+I usually drive to Malaga, though bus and train services are good.
+The Alcazaba car park is where I leave the car, it’s in a good location for all the things on this list.

 The Roman Amphitheatre